raymondworkshop/old.myblog/zlist100.md

 * Get a driver's license
 * Learn another new language: Japanese or Spanish
 * Get married to someone I love
+* Learn to invest
 * Learn to swim
 * Travel around Europa, and South America
 * Speak at TED
 * Build my own home
 * Start a startup or lab
-* Publish a paper at a top conference
-* Get a patent
+* Write a package
+* Run a meetup / shop on travelling, books, movies, food, art, coffee, or music
 * Hiking at Kilimanjaro
 * Write a column
 * Read 1000 books ()
+* Publish a paper at a top conference
+* Get a patent
 * Make a documentary or film, or write a script for it
 * MORE ...